 In Vietnamese, diacritics play an important role in marking tones—without them, meaning can be miscommunicated.
-Therefore, the size and weight of diacritical marks need to be seamlessly integrated into the typeface.
+Therefore, the size and weight of diacritical marks need to be seamlessly integrated.
 Tone marks need to be as clear and as strong as their base letters.

 Because diacritics are critical in Vietnamese, they need to be decipherable by themselves as well as coherent with the letters.
 The size, shape, and weight of the accents must balance with their base letters.
 The space between the base glyphs and the diacritics must be proportional and consistent.
 For example, Arno, designed by Robert Slimbach, has calligraphic features that are in harmony between letter strokes and accents.
 The diacritical marks were designed to be part of the letters.

 Accented capitals pose a challenge for leading because of the limit of space.
 For capital letters and diacritical marks to work together, type designers need to modify the accents, letters, or both.
 The size and weight of the accents must balance the base letter.
 Reshaping the letters is a daunting task; therefore, adjusting the accents is an easier solution.
 The accents and their angle can be reduced to accommodate the letters.
 The space between accents and capitals can also be closer together, but they must not touched.
 Attaching the accents to the capitals reduces legibility.

 Accented or not, the lowercase i is supposed to preserve its dot and diacritical marks need to be placed above it.
 In most digital fonts (if not all), however, the lowercase i drops its dot when accented.
 Although the dotless i with accent is technically incorrect, it doesn’t affect legibility as long as the diacritical mark is discernible.
 Furthermore, the accent combined with the dotless i behaves like a ligature and it doesn’t interfere with the leading.
 Because native readers are accustomed to the dotless i, preserving the dot on the accented letter i is unnecessary.